mozilla/gcp-ingestion/docs/ingestion-beam/rally-job.md

 ## Notable design decisions

 Data SRE allocates each Rally study a JWK pair.
-The client must encode messages with the key to reaching the analysis environment.
+The client must encode messages with the key to reach the analysis environment.
 The client may not always have the key, so there are exceptions for the enrollment and deletion pings.
 The decoder will ignore the payload and extract the pioneer id for these document types.